SquareWhite/air-hockey/README.md

 ### Game features:

+-   Make puck collide with walls
+-   Make puck bounce off the walls
+-   Same for arcs
+-   Make puck collide with player and move on impact
+-   Add gates
+-   Add score
 -   Circle can jump through a little space between the other circle and a wall Also two moving circles may collide poorly (jump through each other).
     I think this could be fixed with checks for collisions in intermediate points.
--   Add a puck & make it possible to push it with circle
--   Puck should collide with outer walls and rounded corners.
-Not with the middle line
--   When puck is colliding with things, it's movement direction should change
--   Calculate collisions for two players and a puck
--   Add gates
--   Add score

 ### Technical debt:

+-   Should movements live in state tree?
 -   Fix markup
 -   TODOs
 -   Refactor types: actions should be typed, move types to separate files (e.g. from initial-state.ts)